gaehlerm/SoftwareEngineering/README.md

 my_super_funtion("hello")
 ```

-still `"hello"`, independently of the version number.
+returns `"hello"`, independently of the version number.

 Removing functionality on the other hand is really hard.
 This inevitably changes the behavior of existing functionality.
 You are not allowed to do so except under very special circumstances, as explained in the next section.